Variegated String of Hearts &

 Watering Needs

-So, it's important to monitor the soil moisture level and adjust the watering schedule as needed.
+So, it's important to monitor the soil moisture level, adjust the watering schedule as needed, and avoid overly wet soil.

 Light Requirements